 Introduction

 Educators, parents, and policymakers are concerned about the prevalence of negative attitudes and antisocial behaviors among students in tertiary institutions.
-In higher education campuses, challenges arise for school administrators over issues of cultism, drug abuse, violence, intolerance, and similar issues.
+In higher education campuses, challenges arise for school administrators over issues of cultism, drug abuse, violence, intolerance, and similar other issues.
 Several of these issues have been documented, and the affected students have either been suspended or expelled.
 These behaviors not only undermine the academic performance of such students but also compromise the peace on campus.
 It compromises the goal of higher education, which is to graduate academically sound, responsible and productive students.
 The Nigerian higher education system is expected to prepare students who can be integrated into society to improve its leadership and nation-building goals.
 However, this system is confronted with challenges that hinder the actualization of these goals.
 The conventional teaching and disciplinary measures have not been fully effective in curbing these challenges.
 Therefore, there is a need for innovative and context sensitive strategies for influencing attitudinal changes in students' behaviors.

 Drama is an immersive and participatory art that has long been recognized as a potent tool for educational and social transformation.
 Unlike traditional didactic methods, drama communicates its message through action, role play, and narratives that engage learners on cognitive and emotional levels.
 By demonstrating the characters, drama invites participants to live through the actors, thereby encouraging a deeper understanding of social realities (Lewandowska & Węziak-Białowolska, 2023).
 The ability to combine education with entertainment has been used in other contexts to address issues such as health awareness, (in)justice, conflict resolution, and civic responsibility (Uwah, Dlamini & Cheteni, 2025; Yakubu, 2022; Pasetto & Innocenti Malini, 2022).
 In educational settings, drama has been applied to promote social responsibility, encourage dialogue, and indirectly resolve sensitive issues.
 School-based theatre interventions have been shown to reduce issues of bullying, substance abuse, and gender equality (Okere & Fati, 2023).
 These interventions have succeeded because drama allows learners to experience the consequences of their choices within a safe, nonjudgmental, but realistic context.
 Through acting on stage, the audience has been prompted to reflect on their values and intentions.
 Despite these intentional applications of drama, Nigerian scholarship has often focused on the psychomotor, cognitive, and academic benefits of drama.
 For instance, Dawoud, Hasim & Saad (2022) highlighted the role of drama in enhancing the learning outcomes in language, literature and linguistics, while Wu (2021) emphasized its motivational value in the classroom.
 There is therefore a need to explore drama's role in shaping the attitude and behaviours of students, especially regarding social vices that continue to threaten the stability of institutions and the well-being of students.
 Unlike conventional lectures, which are often centered on abstract concepts, drama situates these issues within a relatable narrative, cultural idioms, and everyday experiences.
 More importantly, drama resonates with the African oral tradition of storytelling, performance and communal learning, making it a culturally appropriate tool within the Nigerian context.